zabereznikova/docs.de-de/docs/visual-basic/programming-guide/language-features/xml/how-to-embed-expressions-in-xml-literals.md

 ---
-title: 'Vorgehensweise: Einbetten von Ausdrücken in XML-Literalen (Visual Basic)' ms.date: 07/20/2015
+title: 'Gewusst wie: Einbetten von Ausdrücken in XML-Literalen' ms.date: 07/20/2015
 helpviewer_keywords:
 - embedded expressions [Visual Basic]
 - XML literals [Visual Basic], embedded expressions ms.assetid: 75016fad-0141-42de-8564-5051be29487e
-ms.openlocfilehash: 9d0fd1e3713dc5b81cfca0ce54b571b38e648f87
+ms.openlocfilehash: 2e8dd10b334b0271e3c9de11ed155c9d5d7aae48
-ms.sourcegitcommit: c4e9d05644c9cb89de5ce6002723de107ea2e2c4
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: de-DE
-ms.lasthandoff: 05/19/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "65879114"
+ms.locfileid: "74332941"
 ---
-# <a name="how-to-embed-expressions-in-xml-literals-visual-basic"></a>Vorgehensweise: Einbetten von Ausdrücken in XML-Literalen (Visual Basic)
+# <a name="how-to-embed-expressions-in-xml-literals-visual-basic"></a>Gewusst wie: Einbetten von Ausdrücken in XML-Literalen (Visual Basic)
-Sie können XML-Literale kombinieren, mit eingebetteten Ausdrücken erstellen Sie eine XML-Dokument, Fragment oder Element, das zur Laufzeit erstellten Inhalte enthält.
-Die folgenden Beispiele veranschaulichen, wie Sie eingebettete Ausdrücke, die zum Auffüllen der Inhalt des Elements, Attribute und Elementnamen zur Laufzeit verwendet wird.
+You can combine XML literals with embedded expressions to create an XML document, fragment, or element that contains content created at run time.
+The following examples demonstrate how to use embedded expressions to populate element content, attributes, and element names at run time.

- Die Syntax für einen eingebetteten Ausdruck ist `<%=` `exp` `%>`, die die gleiche Syntax, die ASP.NET verwendet wird.
-Weitere Informationen finden Sie unter [eingebettete Ausdrücke in XML](../../../../visual-basic/programming-guide/language-features/xml/embedded-expressions-in-xml.md).
+ The syntax for an embedded expression is `<%=` `exp` `%>`, which is the same syntax that ASP.NET uses.
+For more information, see [Embedded Expressions in XML](../../../../visual-basic/programming-guide/language-features/xml/embedded-expressions-in-xml.md).

- Sie können auch die [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] APIs zum Erstellen [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] Objekte.
+ You can also use the [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] APIs to create [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] objects.
 Weitere Informationen finden Sie unter <xref:System.Xml.Linq.XElement>.

 ## <a name="procedures"></a>Verfahren

-#### <a name="to-insert-text-as-element-content"></a>Zum Einfügen von Text als Inhalt des Elements
+#### <a name="to-insert-text-as-element-content"></a>To insert text as element content

-- Das folgende Beispiel zeigt, wie Sie den Text einfügen, der in enthalten ist das `contactName` Variable zwischen den öffnenden und schließenden Name-Elementen.
+- The following example shows how to insert the text that is contained in the `contactName` variable between the opening and closing name elements.

      [!code-vb[VbXMLSamples#39](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples14.vb#39)]